 From Ethiopian injera to Trini doubles to Japanese ramen to Portuguese custard tarts to Korean barbecue, you can travel around the world without ever leaving the city limits (and in some cases, all in the same neighbourhood!)

-Vietnamese food, in particular, makes regular appearances on the rotation, and not just because some of the best pho and banh mi joints in town are a short downhill bike ride away… though, to be honest, I’d probably go even more often if it wasn’t for the fact that a short downhill ride there means a longer uphill ride home.
+Vietnamese food, in particular, makes regular appearances on the rotation, and not just because some of the best pho and banh mi joints in town are a short downhill bike ride away.

-Hence why I’ve learned to make some of my favourites at home, where the only trip I have to make after dinner is the short walk to the couch so I can finish binge-watching Season 6 of Gossip Girl.
+Call me lazy, but I like knowing the only trip I have to make after dinner is the short walk to the couch, where I can finish binge-watching Season 6 of Gossip Girl.
 (Yes, I have terrible taste in TV shows.
 Make of it what you will.)

-They’re full of bright flavours and colours and textures, and they totally hit the spot when I’ve got a hankering and can’t be bothered to leave the house.
+The end result is a sandwich loaded with bright flavours and colours and textures.
+It totally hits the spot when I've got a hankering and can't be bothered to leave the house.

 The best part is that the marinade for the tofu couldn't possibly be simpler, thanks to Gourmet Garden's lemongrass and chili pepper stir-in pastes.

 The beauty of these pastes is that they take all of the hassle out of the preparation.